cyclic-software/docs/docs/how-to/create-deploy-to-cyclic-button.md

 ## Easy

-Just copy this markdown directly into your README.md file inside your repo on Github.
+Just copy this markdown directly into your README.md file inside your repo on GitHub.
 The target `https://deploy.cyclic.sh/` uses http referrer header to determine the source repo to use in targeting the `app.cyclic.sh` deploy path.

 ```markdown
 [![Deploy to Cyclic](https://deploy.cyclic.sh/button.svg)](https://deploy.cyclic.sh/)